The French Social Security System III - Retirement

 * Civil unions (Pacs) and common-law partnerships (concubinage) do not entitle the surviving partner to a survivor's pension.

-The widowhood allowance can be paid for 2 years to any person under 55 years of age:
+The widowhood allowance can be paid for 2 years to any person under 50 years of age (for 5 years to surviving spouses of 50 years of age):

 For more information, visit L'assurance Retraite's website.